 Navigating in the Dark

 Animals in the cave use a variety of senses to find needed shelter and food.
-Bats navigate through the pitch dark using echolocation, emitting sound waves and listening to the echo in order to located objects.
+Bats navigate through the pitch dark using echolocation, emitting sound waves and listening to the echo in order to locate objects.
 Pack rats follow the scent of their urine trail to their nests, called middens.
 They will fill these nests with pine cones, aluminum can tops, or anything else interesting, even though they cannot see decorations in the darkness.
 Touch is also very important.
-Pseudoscorpions use their enlongated pinchers to feel the route in front of them.
+Pseudoscorpions use their elongated pinchers to feel the route in front of them.

 Cave life typically deals with very slow changing conditions (constant temperature and near constant humidity), constant darkness, and uncertain food supply.
-Humans have unintentionally changed the ecology of Lehman Caves, particularly, by introducing more food sources (wooden steps, lint, etc.), opening two new entrances, and installing electric lights.
+Humans have unintentionally changed the ecology of Lehman Caves by introducing more food sources (wooden steps, lint, etc.), opening two new entrances, and installing electric lights.
 The lights, entrances, and tour groups slightly affect the temperature of the cave.
 Light in the previously dark cave allows plants to grow.
 These plants, mostly algae, are a source of food for animals.
 This can change what species live in the cave and how they interact.

 Park rangers are trying to reduce these effects on the cave by turning out lights when tours are not in the cave and by not allowing visitors to bring food or beverages on tours.
+The park also has a Lehman Cave's Management Plan which will address and attempt to mitigate some of these human impacts, for instance, updating and replacing the old, aging electrical lighting system.